UsamaPip/server-client-chat-pygame-gui/README.md

 This program will be 40 to 70 lines python script.
 Server and Client code will exchange massages with each other.
 Both code snippet use **Socket** module to send data and use **pygame** to display response.
-This program Take input from consol.
+This program can only accept input from consol.
 ### *Flow*
 1. Make Socket Object
 2. Make pygame Object